Mobile Users click the icon top left to navigate the site ![]()

 Please go to the Severn Trent Water website (https://www.stwater.co.uk/our-visitor-sites/carsington-water/parking-at-carsington) for the latest information on parking, which is by automatic number plate recognition (ANPR) at all three car parks.

-The Visitor Centre is open 10am-5pm.
+The Visitor Centre itself is open 10am-5pm.
 A large restaurant, café, shops, toilets, cycle hire, watersports, fishing and children’s playground are also located here or very close by.

 Millfields Car Park: costs £3 up to 2 hours, and £4.50 over 2 hours.
 It has toilet facilities and is open from 8am until 7pm (8pm during the summer months).

-Sheepwash Car Park: costs £2 for 2 hours and £4 for over two hours, but there are no facilities.
-Also open 8am until 7pm (8pm in the summer months).
-The feeding station in centre of car park is worth checking out, while head north-east for access to Sheepwash Hide (currently closed, awaiting renovation) and to Paul Stanley Hide where Marsh Tits have joined Willow Tits (among others) on feeders.
-These hides have various bits of useful information, such as CBC’s monthly Bird Notes, plus site diaries for checking on/recording sightings.
-Head south-west from the car park to Lane End Hide.
+Head north-east for access to the new Sheepwash Hide and to Paul Stanley Hide where Marsh Tits have joined Willow Tits (among others) on the feeders.
+These hides have various bits of useful information, such as CBC’s monthly Bird Notes, plus site diaries for checking on/recording sightings

 BIRDING INFORMATION:– 70 daily, 100 monthly, 170 annually and 237 species (to 2022) recorded since 1992.

-Wintering Wildfowl: Up to 2,000 Ducks, 1,000 Coot, 500 Canada Geese and 30 feral Barnacle Geese.
+Wintering Wildfowl: Up to 2,000 Ducks, 1,000 Coot, 1,000 Canada Geese and over 1,000 Pochard (2024/25), with 30+ feral Barnacle Geese.